aperture-sci/terraform-vcluster/README.md

 vcluster connect target-vcluster-staging -n target-vcluster-staging  --server=https://staging.kubecon.sales-dev.codefresh.io
 ```

 Note that each command will permanently change your local kubeconfig file to that of the virtual cluster.
-Use the command `vcluster disconnect` to change your kubecontext back to the parent/real cluster
+Use the command `vcluster disconnect` to change your kubecontext back to the parent/real cluster.

-To access individual clusters from group B
+To access individual clusters from group B, execute:

-Execute

 ```shell
 vcluster connect qa-vcluster -n vcluster-qa